falcosecurity/falco-website/content/en/blog/falco-modern-bpf/index.md

 ## Falco and modern BPF at eBPF summit 🐝

-If you want to know more on how the modern BPF probe works under the hood take a look at the eBPF summit presentation.
+If you want to know more about how the modern BPF probe works under the hood take a look at the eBPF summit presentation.

 {{< youtube-80 id="BxoKztfHnYY" title="Falco's Discovery of the Modern eBPF World - Andrea Terzolo & Jason Dellaluce">}}